ColloKaris/YelpCamp/README.md

 - Media managment using Cloudinary.
 - Authorization for campground modification (only creators can edit/delete their campgrounds).
 - Flashing messages
+- Once you login, you have access to full CRUD on campgrounds, images and reviews.

 ## Tech Stack: